The long-awaited General Data Protection Regulation (GDPR) will come into effect on 25 May 2018.

 Privacy campaigners have long and vocally fought for these rights, which they see as necessary protections in a world where vast amounts of personal data are collected from today’s connected consumers, and subjected to increasingly sophisticated data mining techniques.
 For businesses, however, this will impose significant additional burdens and costs.

-2 Key Changes for Digital Business
+2 Key Changes for Tech, Media and Comms

 For businesses, particularly those whose businesses revolve around the use of big data, the data protection regime post-GDPR will be more challenging, present greater risks, and cast its net far wider, but will at least allow more certainty and consistency across pan-European operations.